MSc

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

-Cloud and Network Computing 2024-25CMP9142Level 72024-25This module provides students with the opportunity to learn cutting-edge Cloud Computing and Networking topics such as virtualization, storage, and networking in the context of cloud and on-premise resource infrastructure.
-The latest cloud models are discussed and their application for scientific and industry use-cases.
-The module will also cover core Networking concepts and their application for scalable infrastructure and services.
-The ethical, legal and security implications of adopting cloud computing and networking services are also discussed.CoreFrontiers of Computer Science Research 2024-25CMP9769MLevel 72024-25This module introduces cutting-edge topics in computer science research areas, including both theory and practical applications.
+Cloud and Applied AI 2024-25CMP9142Level 72024-25This module provides students with the opportunity to learn cutting-edge cloud computing and and AI topics such as serverless computing and generative AI in the context of cloud, on-premise, and on-device resources.
+The latest cloud models are discussed and their application for scientific industry, and consumer-based applications.
+The ethical, legal and security implications of adopting cloud computing and AI services are also discussed.CoreFrontiers of Computer Science Research 2024-25CMP9769MLevel 72024-25This module introduces cutting-edge topics in computer science research areas, including both theory and practical applications.
 The module follows a research seminar format, involving input from colleagues across the University.
 Additionally, guest lectures from industry representatives and leading international researchers may be offered.
 Students can further benefit from opportunities to discuss potential research topics that they can explore to build and enhance their research and critical thinking skills.CoreHuman-centred Interactive Technologies 2024-25CMP9143Level 72024-25This course draws on the human-centred interactive (HCI) discipline for designing user experiences (UX) with interactive technologies.
 Students can learn how to gather user requirements, conceptually design solutions , prototype those solutions, and conduct valid user evaluations.
 The professional, ethical, social and legal issues in designing interactive technology will be considered throughout the module.CoreInformation Systems Security 2024-25CMP9809MLevel 72024-25This module provides insights into the management of company and personal data with an emphasis on security.
 Impact on organisations and individuals resulting from attacks is explored.
 The application of security elements including but not limited to, passwords, certificates, firewalls, and intrusion detection systems are considered.
 The scope for security is explored, taking into account the implementation of theoretical models and considering identity access management.CoreProgramming Principles 2024-25CMP9133MLevel 72024-25This module aims to explore advanced topics using a contemporary object-oriented programming language.
 The objective is to prepare students for professional-level programming in scientific and commercial computing, and to support programming tasks in other modules of this award.
 Students can explore a range of programming topics through a series of lectures and practical workshops, and will work on producing an individual programming assignment.CoreResearch Methods (MSc Computer Science) 2024-25CMP9139MLevel 72024-25This module is designed to cover the fundamental skills and background knowledge that students need to undertake research related to the title of the award being studied, including: surveying literature; selecting and justifying a research topic; planning of research; selection of appropriate research methods; evaluation of research; presentation and reporting of research; and legal, social, ethical and professional considerations.CoreSoftware Engineering 2024-25CMP9134MLevel 72024-25This module aims to provide students with an understanding of advanced concepts of software engineering principles and practices as part of the course focus on developing the skills necessary to design and deploy sophisticated modern software systems in a range of application areas.
 Through this module, students can develop their practical software engineering skills and learn new theories of software development.CoreSoftware Project 2024-25CMP9144Level 72024-25This module is focused on the production of a significant software deliverable based on an appropriate computing area and specification.
 Students may have the opportunity to demonstrate their ability to work independently on a significant, in-depth project requiring the coherent and critical application of Computer Science theory and skills.
 This can involve the creation of a suitable project proposal to frame the work with appropriately scoped aims and objectives, as well as feasible means for fulfilling those aims and objectives.
 Students then work independently to fulfil those project goals through the development of a significant software artefact.
 Carrying out software development work to an agreed specification (agreed between student and supervisor) is a requirement for the module.
 Self-management and self-evaluation are key expectations of this process.CoreWeb Service Design and Development 2024-25CMP9141Level 72024-25This module explores contemporary approaches for the design and development of data-driven web services.
 Students will be given the opportunity to design and develop 'server-side' web services using RESTful architectures to create an Application Programming Interface (API).
 RESTful implementations make use of web standards such as HTTP, URI, JSON, and XML to build data-driven API services that utilise a database.
 Database design and development will also be covered.
 Students will demonstrate industry-transferable skills by developing RESTful web service endpoints that are connected to a suitable data source for the consumption and publishing of data.Core

 What You Need to Know